Kydryce/brainflayer-Windows/README.md

 This software will allow you to use brainflayer functions directly in Windows

 You can also use this program to search through the database of words / passwords.
-And you can use third-party generators ...
-BUT I have not yet figured out how to display information on the screen when using generators ... brainflayer works with them, but displays information only at the end of the generator's work (see screenshot).
+And you can use third-party generators ... ~~BUT I have not yet figured out how to display information on the screen when using generators ... brainflayer works with them, but displays information only at the end of the generator's work (see screenshot).~~

+Windows Version work with third-party generators only then your using program from CMD(not PowerShell)!!!
 ![Brain](https://user-images.githubusercontent.com/89750173/144838729-8cbd56a6-27ad-4a0b-a3b6-a7ba2881420a.PNG)

 If you know or understand how to fix it, please write to me